How to Write an Offer Letter (With Samples)

 An offer letter is a written document given to job candidates that acts as a formal job offer and outline for the terms of employment.

-“Throughout the entire process, every single touch point, we are selling the role to our candidates,” said Hailey Hastings, head of talent acquisition at Toronto-based automated brand interaction company Ada.
+“Throughout the entire process, every single touch point, we are selling the role to our candidates,” Hailey Hastings, head of talent acquisition at automated brand interaction company Ada, told Built In.
 “You want to make your offer exciting for the candidate, so that they know what their impact will be.”

-Sending and signing an offer letter is the final step to recruiting a new teammate.
+Sending and signing an offer letter is the final step in recruiting a new teammate.
 Here’s how to write one they simply can’t turn down.

 More on RecruitingWhat Is Recruitment Marketing?
-15 Examples.
+15 Inspiring Examples.

-Offer letters aren’t necessarily legal documents, but if an employee agrees to the terms set out by an employer in an offer letter, it can be argued that the employer is legally bound to deliver on the conditions listed in that letter.
-If you fail to meet the obligations you promised in your offer letter, it may come back to bite you.
+Offer letters aren’t necessarily legal documents, but if an employee agrees to the terms set out by an employer in an offer letter, a candidate may argue the employer is legally bound to deliver on the conditions listed in that letter.
+Failing to meet those obligations may come back to bite you.

-“Something that was legal a month ago, might not be anymore, and might be ruled against you in the future if you don’t change it,” said Joanna Woo, head of people at Calgary-based industrial process automation company CruxOCM.
+“Something that was legal a month ago, might not be anymore, and might be ruled against you in the future if you don’t change it,” Joanna Woo, head of people at industrial process automation company CruxOCM, told Built In.

 Since both you and your future employee will be putting signatures on the offer, Woo said it’s crucial that HR leaders run their offer letters by a legal professional before sending them out to candidates.